 In the lion’s share of her life in soggy old England as a work-a-day commercial van, or a simple farm truck, would she have believed her second act would be trekking across the wide expanse of the world’s second largest continent not once, but three times?

-After changing hands four times since leaving the Land Rover showroom, Harvey, as he was known then, left on his first great adventure – departing the UK on a long journey down Africa’s west coast.
+After changing hands four times since leaving the Land Rover showroom, Harvey, as he was known then, left on his first great adventure – departing the UK on a long journey down Africa’s east coast.
 In Cape Town, Harvey found new owners, this time two American climbers on a quest to find the best rock in southern and eastern Africa.
 Re-christened Henrietta, and re-fitted with a raft of camping equipment to make her truly self-sufficient, she turned and headed north – final destination, Ethiopia.

 Which is where we found her.